linder-r/mysql_library_database/README.md

 4. ### create triggers.sql
 This file creates two triggers.
 Both triggers are also contained in the code of the file 'database_library_dump.sql'.
 - The trigger 'delete_borrowing_update_returned_book' will delete a book from the borrowing table, when the book is returned to the library.
--The trigger 'befor_borrowing_check_reservation' will check for a reservation (from another library member) before a book can be borrowed.
+- The trigger 'befor_borrowing_check_reservation' will check for a reservation (from another library member) before a book can be borrowed.

 5. ### create_stored_procedures.sql
 This file creates two stored procedure.
 Both procedures are also contained in the code of the file 'database_library_dump.sql'.